The Domestic Violence Disclosure Scheme (DVDS), also known as Clare’s Law, launched in 2014.

 DVDS introduces recognised and consistent procedures for disclosing information.

 DVDS enables a person who is/was in an intimate relationship with a previously violent or abusive individual to make informed choices about continuing in that relationship or about their personal safety if no longer in the relationship.

 “Right to ask” is triggered by a member of the public applying to the police for a disclosure.
-You can make the application directly about your current/ex-partner.
-If you are a friend / family member (any other third party) you can make an application if you are concerned that someone you know may be in a relationship and is at risk of domestic abuse.
+You can make the application directly about your current or ex-partner.
+If you are a friend or family member (or any other third party) you can make an application if you are concerned that someone you know may be in a relationship and is at risk of domestic abuse.